PingleSlayer/ChessGPT/README.md

 ## Overview
 This project aims to help create a versatile chess Language Model (LLM) capable of various tasks, from basic chess understanding to advanced tutoring.
 I do not have the hardware nor the funds to create such a model myself, but I hope to help create some of the frameworks and the data for achieving this model.
+This project is only in its starting phase and is aimed to be an open-source community project, so if you have any ideas/tips feel free to contribute!

 I believe a finalized model could outperform Stockfish while being able to thoroughly explain why it makes certain decisions.